Digital currency hardware wallets and the essence of money: Certified hardware as a de facto custodian

-If we define a \textit{fair exchange} as a transaction mechanism that ensures that transacting parties either each receive or each do not receive what it expects (and do not receive ``any additional information about the other's item'')~\cite{asokan1998}, then it is not possible to have a fair exchange between two parties without the involvement of a third party; this is a theoretical truth~\cite{pagnia1999}.
-With the exchange of physical objects, possession of the object itself is sufficient to demonstrate the veracity of the exchange that has taken place.
+If we define a \textit{fair exchange} as a transaction mechanism that ensures that ``at the end of an exchange [between two players], either each player receives the item it expects or neither player receives any additional information about the other's item''~\cite{asokan1998}, then it is not possible to have a fair exchange between two parties without the involvement of a third party; this is a foundational truth~\cite{pagnia1999}.
+With the exchange of (unregistered) physical objects, possession of the object itself can be sufficient to demonstrate the veracity of the exchange that has taken place.
 But with digital objects the situation is more complicated.
-It is possible to have fair exchange without connection to the Internet, provided that there are third parties accessible locally, perhaps via a local network, as might be possible with ad hoc networks.
+It is possible to have fair exchange without connection to the Internet, provided that a mutually trusted third party is accessible locally, perhaps via a local network, as might be possible with ad hoc networks.
+In particular, it is not necessary for transacting parties to have connectivity to the issuer of the assets being transacted, since the mutually trusted third party might not be the issuer, and it is not necessary for transacting parties to have connectivity to providers of attributable accounts, such as banks, since the mutually trusted third party might not be an account provider or custodian.
+Transacting parties can provide assurance, for example, in the form of cryptographic proofs or signatures, that any applicable redemption and compliance obligations will be fulfilled.

-Proponents of approaches requiring certified hardware have proposed embedding into end-user devices a tamper-resistant ``secure element'' that can be used to systematically restrict what the device can do, disclose the immutable identity of the device to a third party, or furnish information to third parties about what the device had observed or done.
-The secure element would be impenetrable to the user, and the user would not be able to modify its behaviour without rendering the device inoperable.
+Proponents of approaches requiring certified hardware have proposed embedding into end-user devices a tamper-resistant ``secure element'' that can be used to systematically restrict what the device can do.
+Such restrictions can be used to provide the immutable identity of the device to a third party, or to furnish information contained within the device to third parties~\cite{rfc9334,bela2024}.
+The secure element would be impenetrable to the user, and the user would not be able to modify its behaviour without rendering the device unusable.
 In effect, such an element effectively acts as the third party by proxy, by embedding the will of the third party into the operation of a device carried by a user.